Vyntrix/wavecss/README.md

 > Rapid On-Demand Atomic CSS framework

-> A Fork of [AdorableCSS](https://github.com/developer-1px/adorable-css) with a focus on performance and simplicity.
+> A Fork of [AdorableCSS](https://github.com/developer-1px/adorable-css) with a focus on more features and simplicity.

+> ⚠️ This is a Work in Progress

 #### Don't write your own css.
 Just write down in HTML.